 Density and abundance

 Overall, 281 surveys were performed over the study period which led to a total of 8145 individual encounters.
-The two principal components of the habitat composition explained 81% of the variance found among transect sections.
+The two principal components of the habitat composition explained 81% of the variance found among transect sections (Supplementary Figure 1).
 The first component was strongly correlated with an increase on the area covered by open mixed scrub, but mainly with a decrease on percentage of exposed surface.
 The second component was largely correlated with an increase of grass and with a decrease of standard mixed scrub.
-These habitat differences, however, did not significantly affect the detectability or the abundances of B. latro (Supplementary Information).
+These habitat differences, however, did not significantly affect the detectability or the abundances of B. latro (Supplementary Figure 2 and 3).
 Overall, based on AIC values, the most parsimonious models were those fitting a negative exponential function to the detection process.

 B. latro density in the study area varied between 3.2 and 189.4 individuals per hectare, with an overall average density of 35.4 ± 1.69 ind./ha.
 The overall density shows small variations over the years, but no long term trend is observable (Fig. 2A).
 Similarly, there was no significant variation on density over the moon cycle (Supplementary Information).
 Contrastingly, there were important seasonal changes on abundance, being above average between February and June—with a clear peak on April, and below average for the rest of the year (Fig. 2B).

 Figure 2: Birgus latro density over (A) the years and over (B) the yearly cycle.
 The solid lines show the values predicted by the GAM, while grey ribbons represent the standard error.
+The dashed line indicates the average crab density.

 The number of B.latro males and females encountered is strongly affected by the time of the year and the distance from shore.
 In general, male counts in each transect section seem to be the largest during the first half of the year.
 Within that period, between March−April, males concentrate afar from shore (Fig. 3A).
 During the same period, when inshore counts are high for males, female counts are higher close to shore.
 In contrast, during the second half of the year when male counts are the lowest, female counts are at the highest both in coastal and inshore sections, particularly between October and November (Fig. 3A).